 After you initiate a full transfer, your account will be restricted to help ensure the transfer is processed smoothly.
-Your account will be locked from buying or selling new positions, and you will no longer be able to deposit or withdraw cash, as these actions can delay the transfer.
+Your account will be locked from buying or selling securities, and you will no longer be able to deposit or withdraw cash, as these actions can delay the transfer.
 You won't be able to enter orders in the assets being transferred, including options on the assets, while the transfer is in process, but keep in mind that you'll still own the securities or positions during this time, and they'll update in the app to reflect their current market value.

 You may receive some assets during subsequent, residual sweep distributions.
-A residual sweep is the process of transferring any securities that may have remained in an account after completion of the initial ACAT transfer.
+A residual sweep is the process of transferring any securities that may have remained in an account after completion of the initial ACATS transfer.
 Residual sweeps are common when you have unsettled trades or dividend payments at the time the ACATS transfer request is received.
 This process usually occurs on a weekly basis after the initial transfer is completed.
 You do not need to take any action to initiate these residual sweeps.

 Please note that Cash Management and Robinhood Gold will be downgraded as a part of the full ACATS transfer process.
 If you decide to use Robinhood again, you will be able to subscribe to Robinhood Gold and upgrade to Cash Management again.
 Cash Management is offered as an additional feature to your Robinhood Financial LLC brokerage account.
-Neither Robinhood Financial LLC nor any of this affiliates are banks.
+Neither Robinhood Financial LLC nor any of its affiliates are banks.
 Robinhood Gold is offered through Robinhood Financial LLC.

 What happens after I initiate a partial transfer?